vd Brink Home Automations

 1200+ bad limit has reached, open all windows

-In Home Assistant, you can visualize how the CO2 value changed over time.
-And with an automation, you can get notified when the value is too high.
-Use a notification to get a message on your phone or a smart speaker.
+In Home Assistant, you can visualize how the CO2 value changes over time.
+With an automation, you can get notified when the value is too high.
+Send the notification to your phone or make an announcement via a smart speaker.

 SCD40